 Food and water

 Children may not eat during lessons – this is to remove the risk that they choke on whatever they are eating.
 They are given several water breaks, so please remember a water bottle.
 There is a kitchen at the Hall where you can refill a bottle.
-I will not be bringing plastic cups to class anymore in an effort to reduce plastic waste.

 Looking the part helps to develop a positive dance mind set and maintain the safety of the dancer.
 All dancers are expected to attend lessons wearing the correct uniform.
 Hair must be worn neatly, cleared away from the face.
 For Primary, Tap and Contemporary dance, suitable hairstyles include a pony tail, a single plait, two bunches or plaits.
 For all ballet lessons hair must be worn in a bun.
 Once the children start preparing for exams, they must get used to how their balance changes when they wear it up in a bun.